- Review: LOYAL3

 How Does LOYAL3 Do This for FREE?

 There’s no such thing as a free lunch, so this offer doesn’t come completely catch-free.
-The first limitations are that orders aren’t completed in real-time.
-A stock purchase might take a day or so before it’s executed.
+The first limitation: orders aren’t completed in real-time.
+A stock purchase might take a day or so before it is batch executed.
 They do this to reduce the fees they pay for your order, by pooling all of their transactions into one big order.

 I also suspect, another possible way they save on transaction fees is pool orders between customers within LOYAL3.
 This means if you are buying, say, Apple stock, it’s possible someone else within LOYAL3 also wants to sell shares of that same company at the same time.
 This saves them having to go onto the exchanges and becomes an internal accounting task.